The Millionaire (TV series): End of production

 The Millionaire ceased regular series production in 1960, its final regular episode, "The Patricia Collins Story", airing June 7, 1960, and its final summer reruns in its regular production time slot appearing that September.
 The show became a familiar presence in syndicated reruns from the 1960s through the 1980s, both on its original network, CBS, and on numerous regional independent stations.
 In 1999, the TV Land cable channel aired a few selected episodes.
 The show was never officially released on home video.
 CBS also aired daytime reruns in the early 1960s, with Bern Bennett being the live announcer for these.
 The Millionaire also aired on ABC in Australia on January 2, 1959.

 In 2015, the series began to air on CBS's digital subchannel network Decades, and indeed, it unofficially launched the network on January 16, 2015, as part of the network's "countdown" to its Memorial Day launch, where 186 out of the 207 episodes of the series (along with others on the Decades schedule) were screened back-to-back consecutively.
 Nineteen episodes were excluded from airing, and according to CBS Television Distribution, these episodes were also removed from syndication.
 The show had formerly aired on Weigel Broadcasting's Heroes & Icons weekdays from 5:00am to 6:00am EST, but was later removed in the first quarter of 2015.

 Up until 2019, the show was not transmitted regularly on any television network.
-It played on Decades every weekday from 6am to 7am until March 24, 2023 where Decades rebranded as Catchy Comedy on March 27, 2023.
+It played on Decades every weekday from 6am to 7am until March 24, 2023; Decades rebranded as Catchy Comedy on March 27, 2023.

 Creator and producer Don Fedderson later produced a TV movie version of The Millionaire with Martin Balsam as Arthur Haines and Robert Quarry as Michael Anthony.
 The movie was intended as a backdoor pilot for a revival series, which never occurred.